Code14-ZeD/forum/README.md

 Forum App is primed for Vercel:

-1.⁠ ⁠Push your repository to GitHub.
+1.⁠ ⁠Push your repository to GitHub.</br>
-2.⁠ ⁠Connect it to your Vercel account.
+2.⁠ ⁠Connect it to your Vercel account.</br>
-3.⁠ ⁠Add the same environment variables in Vercel dashboard.
+3.⁠ ⁠Add the same environment variables in Vercel dashboard.</br>
 4.⁠ ⁠Deploy and enjoy automated CI/CD!

 ---